State Governmental Relations

 - May UC make available on request the results of its objective evaluation of a ballot measure's impact?

 Yes.
-Indeed, UC is normally required to make its information available to the public on request under the California Public Records Act.
+Indeed, UC is normally required to make its records available to the public on request under the California Public Records Act.

 - Under what circumstances may the university, on its own initiative, distribute information concerning the impact of a ballot measure?